levitsky/pyteomics/tutorial/source/achrom.rst

     >>> RCs = achrom.get_RCs(sequences, RTs)
     >>> achrom.calculate_RT('PEPTIDE', RCs)

-The first argument of :py:func:`get_RCs` should be a list of modX sequences, the second - a list of float-point retention times.
+The first argument of :py:func:`pyteomics.achrom.get_RCs` should be a list of modX sequences, the second - a list of float-point retention times.

-As in :py:func:`parser.parse_sequence`:, all non-standard amino modX acid labels used in the training set should be supplied to `labels` keyword argument of :py:func:`get_RCs` along with the standard ones:
+As in :py:func:`pyteomics.parser.parse_sequence`:, all non-standard amino modX acid labels used in the training set should be supplied to `labels` keyword argument of :py:func:`pyteomics.achrom.get_RCs` along with the standard ones:

 .. code-block:: python